Creating a VM from a public image

 To create a VM from a GitLab image, at least 4 virtual cores (100% vCPU) and 4 GB of RAM are required.

 In the Network settings section, click Add network.

-In the window that opens, select the subnet to connect the VM to when creating it.
+In the window that opens, select the subnet to connect the VM to while being created.

 In Public address, choose:

 - Automatically — to set a public IP address automatically.
-The address is allocated from the pool of Yandex.Cloud addresses.
+The address is allocated from the Yandex.Cloud address pool.

 - List — to select a public IP address from the list of static addresses.
-For more information, see the section Making a dynamic public IP address static in the Virtual Private Cloud service documentation.
+For more information, see Making a dynamic public IP address static in the Virtual Private Cloud documentation.

-- No address — to not assign a public IP address.
+- No address — don't assign a public IP address.

 Specify data required for accessing the VM.